-Example of significant considerations for preferred stocks as in paragraphs 2340.001 and 2340.002:
+Example of significant considerations for preferred stocks as per SOP sections 2340.001 and 2340.002:

-- Error of estimation of the best estimate assumption: - Future experience difficult to estimate: - relatively large proportion of non-investment grade issues, - relatively high proportion of junior issues, - Operational risks: investments in type of assets that the company lacks experience in acquiring and managing (e.g., investment in issues where the company does not possess the resources to perform sound internal credit analysis on a continuous basis, or where it lacks the work-out expertise), - Weak asset underwriting criteria: past credit losses in excess of average for the market for a similar portfolio, - Liquidity concerns: lack of liquidity on stocks available for trading. - Deterioration of the best estimate assumption: - Concentration or lack of diversification: portfolio concentration by number of issue, issuer or industry, - Operational risks: limited ability to track credit quality on an ongoing basis.
+- Error of estimation of the mean: - Future experience difficult to estimate: - Relatively large proportion of non-investment grade issues, - Relatively high proportion of junior iss - Operational risks: Investments in type of accets that the company lacks experience in acquiring and managing (e.g. investment in private-placement issues where the company does not possess the restriction perform sound internal credit analysis on a continuous basis, or where it acks we work-out expertise), - Weak asset underwrting critery: Past credit losses in excess of average for the market for a similar portfolio - Liquidity corcerns Lack of liquidity on stocks available for trading. - Deterioration of the main: - Concentration or lack of diversification: Portfolio concentration by number of issue, issuer or redustry, - Operational risks: Limited ability to track credit quality on an ongoing basis.

-- Error of estimation of the best estimate assumption: - Lack of liquidity,
+- Error of estimation of the mean:

+- Lack of liquidity,

+- Non-rated instruments,

+- Option in favour of the issuer.

-- Non-rated instruments. - Deterioration of the best estimate assumption: - Event risk (e.g., a sudden external event fundamentally alters creditworthiness, such as product liability, accounting practices, taxation), - Loss of expertise in the investment area, - The company has been slow, historically, to react to deteriorating experience.
+- Deterioration of the mean:

+- Event risk (e.g., a sudden external event fundamentally alters creditworthiness, such as product liability, accounting practices, taxation),

+- Loss of expertise in the investment area,

+- The company has been slow, historically, to react to deteriorating experience,

+- Options in favour of the issuer.